-The Second Ward Community Group meeting on April 11, 2017 at 6:00 pm.
+The Second Ward Community Group meeting on July 11, 2017 at 6:00 pm.
 Location: Queen of Angels Hall 144 Warsaw Lackawanna, NY 14218.

 Residents are urged to use extreme caution when dealing with wildlife in the area.
 The Erie County Health Department and the New York State Department of Environmental Conservation have raised concerns over the recent heightened rabies exposure this summer.